Smokeless fuel: Benefits

-Charcoal, either in unprocessed sticks or as shaped briquettes, is widely used for outdoor barbecue grills owing to its relatively low production of smoke and the intense heat generated which cooks food relatively quickly.
-What little smoke is produced by the charcoal may impart a smoky flavor to grilled food.
+Charcoal, either unprocessed or as shaped briquettes, is widely used for outdoor barbecue grills owing to its relatively low production of smoke and the intense heat generated which cooks food relatively quickly.
+What little smoke is produced by wood charcoal may impart a smoky flavor to grilled food.
 Charcoal, tea, and raw wood are also commonly used in the manufacture of various smoked products such as smoked salmon.
-Charcoal is widely used in African countries for domestic cooking purposes.
+Charcoal is widely used in African countries for domestic cooking.

 Calorific value

 Smokeless fuels generally have a high calorific value, with that of anthracite being greater than dry wood for example, and many smokeless briquettes are made from this type of coal.
 Thus anthracite has a calorific value of 32.5 MJ/kg compared with that of dry wood of about 21 MJ/kg.
 Lignite or brown coal is even worse with a heat of combustion of only 15 MJ/kg, owing to the presence of non-combustible impurities.
 Bituminous coal has a value lower than anthracite, but neither lignite nor bituminous coal are smokeless owing to their volatiles content.